JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 <span class="caption" STYLE="font-size:85%"> Salvador Luria ([source](https://www.nobelprize.org/prizes/medicine/1969/luria/facts/
 )), bacteriophages attacking an *E. coli* bacterium ([source](https://www.newyorker.com/tech/annals-of-technology/phage-killer-viral-dark-matter)). </span>

 The solution came to Salvador Luria one evening in 1943, as he watched a colleague try their luck at a slot machine.
 Only three years ago, the Jewish Luria had fled France when the Nazi’s invaded the country, riding 800 kilometers from Paris to Marseille on his bicycle before obtaining a visa to the US.
-Since then, the 30 year old Luria had become obsessed with the origin of mutations.
+In the US, Luria had become obsessed with the origin of mutations.
 The issue had attracted many scientists before him, but progress had been slow due to the challenge of finding mutations and linking them to fitness.

 Luria had already overcome the first challenge by choosing the bacterium *Escherichia coli* as a model organism.
 Most of his colleagues did not consider lowly bacteria relevant for answering deep evolutionary problems.
-But Luria, a relative newcomer in the field, suspected something we now know to be true: many molecular mechanisms of evolution are shared across the tree of life, all the way from humans to bacteria. *E. coli’s* 20 minute replication cycle allowed Luria to go from a single bacterium to millions in less than a day: Enough replication cycles for at least some mutations to occur.
+But Luria, a relative newcomer in the field, suspected something we now know to be true: Many molecular mechanisms of evolution are shared across the tree of life, all the way from humans to bacteria. *E. coli’s* 20 minute replication cycle allowed Luria to go from a single bacterium to millions in less than a day: Enough replication cycles for many mutations to occur.

-Luria had also determined which of *E. coli’s* traits to study.
-Like other bacteria, *E. coli* is involved in a perpetual and intense arms race with bacteriophages (viruses that infect bacteria).
+Luria had also determined a *E. coli* mutation with a clear fitness effect.
+Like other bacteria, *E. coli* is involved in an intense arms race with bacteriophages (viruses that infect bacteria).
 One such virus is the T1 phage, which kills most *E. coli* bacteria.
 Most, but not all, because *E. coli* can gain resistance to T1 by a mutation in the receptor protein to which T1 attaches itself.
-Luria knew *E.coli* could become T1 resistant, and that this resistance meant life or death during a T1 invasion --- a clear fitness readout of the mutation.
+Luria knew a certain *E.coli* mutation could give it T1 resistance, and that this resistance meant life or death during a T1 invasion --- a clear fitness readout.

 Luria decided to investigate if *E. coli’s* T1 resistance occurred spontaneously, or in response to the T1 threat.
-Resistance induced by T1 would be consistent with directed mutations.
+Resistance induced by T1 would be consistent with non-random mutations.
 But a key challenge still remained: how to tell the competing hypotheses apart?
 This is when Luria had his epiphany watching the slot machine.
-He realised that, like the slot machine, the outcome of his resistance experiments also followed the laws of probability theory.
+He realised that, like the slot machine, the outcome of his experiment followed the laws of probability.

 ## A Nobel-prize winning experiment